johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 The information conveyed by this hint alone signals only the capabilities of the authoritative nameserver serving the zone.
 It does not, therefore, establish a full chain of trust directly to the zone itself and should be considered as insecure.
-It should not be used as a basis of a Strict policy, only to enable Opportunistic transport.
 However, receiving such a signal enables resolvers to immediately attempt to establish an opportunistically encrypted connection to the resolver without further queries being required.